 Who We Can Help in GRF Sex Abuse Cases

 We want to help every survivor who reaches out.
-No one should have to carry the pain of abuse alone—and every survivor deserves to be heard, believed, and supported.
-But we are sometimes limited by California law and the evidence requirements needed to move a case forward in court.
+No one should have to carry the pain of abuse alone, and every survivor deserves to be heard, believed, and supported.
+But our sex abuse lawyers are sometimes limited by California law and the evidence requirements necessary to advance a case in court.

 To ensure we can provide the strongest support possible, our sex abuse lawyers focus on cases that meet the following criteria.
 If you are unsure whether you qualify, contact us.
 We will listen and do our best to point you in the right direction.